Cat Girl Alliance: Development

-The project failed to meet its September release date but over a monthly course was continually covered.
+The project failed to meet its September release date, but over a month, the course was continually covered.
 On September 16, JAST published a sneak peek of the game, adding that it was at work with Sekilala to put the finishing touches on the project, such as integrating the newly translated script; the game demonstrated full compatibility with Microsoft Windows Vista and 7.
 Cat Girl Alliance entered post-production and subsequent beta testing the following November, rescheduled for release in winter.
 That December, reporting that post-production was nearing an end and that Cat Girl Alliance would be going gold soon, JAST published an outline of the game's cumulative development, noting work on the graphics, scenes, and text.
 On December 31, New Year's Eve, the company reported that G-Collections had finished work on the game and that it was currently undergoing replication; Cat Girl Alliance was affirmed gold.
 Additionally, the official website for the game had also gone live.

 The following February, JAST announced that Cat Girl Alliance had finished replication and was stocked for shipping.
 Shortly after, on February 17, the company published that the download edition of the game had become available.
 Several websites reported on the game around this time.

 Reception

 Considered by JAST USA and J-LIST.com, respectively, to be G-Collections most "ecchi" and "kinkiest" title to-date, Cat Girl Alliance was met with mixed reception.
 Industry aggregator Mania.com gave the game a B+, calling it a "solid release" that, while containing a friendly interface and decent soundtrack, suffered from mediocre visuals and translation.
 Shogungamer.com published a favorable review as well, praising the soundtrack and visuals.

-Following up to a pre-release review of the game, Japanator.com intern Jon Synder wrote "this game was little more than a string of pornographic images and accompanying text, barely held together by poor voice acting and something that could be called a 'plot'[...]"
+Following up to a pre-release review of the game, Japanator.com intern Jon Snyder wrote "this game was little more than a string of pornographic images and accompanying text, barely held together by poor voice acting and something that could be called a 'plot'[...]"